 TDD in Java using JUnit: Example

-Let us understand TDD with a simple Java program using JUnit framework to swap the last two characters of a string.
-Here there would be many conditions such as:
+In order to understand Test-Driven Development (TDD), consider a simple Java program using the JUnit framework to swap the last two characters of a string.
+This involves handling various conditions, such as:

 - For a given string “AB” should return “BA”.